JD95/write-you-a-tic-tac-toe/README.md

 Now, just because we haven't been writing out what the types of the inputs and outputs are explicitly, they have been there all along.
 Haskell is smart enough to figure out what you are talking about based on what you actually do with the inputs.
 For example, if you were to use `+` the compiler would know that your inputs had to be numbers because it doesn't make sense to add things which are not numbers.

-Because programmers are human, we like to not have to think as hard as the compiler when just reading the code.
+Programmers are human, we like to not have to think as hard as the compiler when just reading the code.
 To this end, we can actually give names to our lambda values and also explicitly write out their types.
+Sometimes these even helps the compiler figure out what we mean if we are too ambiguous.

 The syntax for the type signature for a function called addOne which takes an Int and transforms it into an int would be: